imbo/imbo/docs/installation/configuration.rst

 Doctrine
 ++++++++

 This adapter uses the `Doctrine Database Abstraction Layer <http://www.doctrine-project.org/projects/dbal.html>`_.
 The options you pass to the constructor of this adapter is passed to the underlying classes, so have a look at the Doctrine DBAL documentation over at `doctrine-project.org <http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/index.html>`_.
-When using this adapter you need to create the required tables in the DBMS first, as specified in the :ref:`installation` chapter.
+When using this adapter you need to create the required tables in the RDBMS first, as specified in the :ref:`database-setup` section.

 Examples
 ^^^^^^^^